Sooner or later, shin splints will rear their ugly little faces.

 2×10 (each leg) knee push

 We also do a consistent amount of barefoot walks and lower leg work.
 Here is a lower leg ‘circuit’ or ‘routine’ I stole from Boo Schexnayder’s ‘Exercises for Sports Performance Training’ DVD:

-Add these movements and exercises into the general training portion of your practices and you’ll start to see a reduction in shin splint issues.
+Add these types of exercises and activities into the general training portion of your practices and you’ll start to see a reduction in shin splint issues.

 #2 Way to Avoid Shin Splints: Improve Running & Bounding Mechanics